wbrowar/workbench/README.md

 2. Run `yarn`
 3. Update the `package.json` file to fit your project's needs.
 See `package.json` below
 4. Run `gulp first` to perform the default task and to do an initial setup
+5. If you want to use a style inventory, follow the steps in "Beginning a project", below.

 ---
 ## When to Use What
 ### Beginning a project
 - When starting a project, run the helper task, `gulp`, to see what commands are available.
 - When editing the `package.json` file, run `gulp vars` for a description of each variable.
+- If you would like to use a style inventory, point the `style_template` setting in `package.json` to a style template folder in `_source/_util/`.
+In that folder, change the configuration in `config.json` to enable or disable the features you want to use in your style inventory.
+Once you are all set, running `gulp template` will move all of the files in the style template's `templates` folder to replace those files in the `_source` folder. *NOTE: Every time `gulp template` is run, the files in `_source` will be overwritten by the style template files.
+Once you begin development, `gulp template` should no longer be run.*
 - `gulp first` only needs to be run once at the beginning of the project to move the default npm files out of the `node_modules` folder.
 In order to keep files up-to-date, and to make working with git easier, edit the `package.json` file to include all other libraries and re-run `gulp first` to update front-end libraries.
-- `gulp font` also only needs to be run, but you can run it anytime you'd like when you need to add fonts to your project.
+- `gulp font` also only needs to be run once, but you can run it anytime you'd like when you need to add fonts to your project.
 See Using Fonts in CSS, below for configuration options.
 - To make sure everything is working right, finish setting up your theme files and your `package.json` settings and run the `gulp run` task.
 This will give you a good idea of any errors you might run into right off the bat.
 Even better, run `gulp release` for a more thorough check.

 ### During Development